Brown Swiss

 The Brown Swiss or American Brown Swiss is an American breed of dairy cattle.
 Brown Swiss cattle derive from the traditional triple-purpose Braunvieh ("Swiss Brown") of the Alpine region of Europe.
 Today's Brown Swiss has diverged substantially from the Braunvieh.

-Brown Swiss milk production
+Brown Swiss cattle - Milk production

 In English "Swiss Brown" refers to the original Braunvieh breed, as opposed to "Brown Swiss" for the American breed.

-Brown Swiss cattle characteristics
+Characteristics of Brown Swiss cattle

 Brown Swiss cattle for sale and other breeds